Growth Autopilot: How it works

 -

 Autopilot reviews your pricing, products, and funnel performance, then compares them with industry patterns and similar apps.
+The analysis runs in your primary market’s currency — not just USD — so price recommendations match what your subscribers actually pay.
 It looks for where you have the most room to improve, whether that’s adjusting your price, adding a trial, or changing your offer structure.

 -